Astronix8506/Gambling-Addict-Simulator/README.md

-A game to help those make their father proud and carry their family tradition
+A game to help people make their fathers proud and carry on their family traditions.